This is an extra fast weeknight version of a traditional Shepherd’s Pie recipe.

 - In a large skillet or Dutch oven, cook lamb (or beef), onion, and garlic over medium heat until no pink remains.
 Drain any fat.

-- Spoon mashed potatoes over top and sprinkle with cheese.
+- Spoon mashed potatoes over top and sprinkle with cheese if using.

 - Baked for 25-30 minutes or until bubbly.
 Broil 2 minutes if desired.